 Elevate Black Voices • Sustain awareness of racial injustice

-Welcome to the beginning of our Silent Witness Against Racial Injustice.
-On June 19, 2020, members of Falls Church Presbyterian Church, The Falls Church Episcopal Church, and Columbia Baptist Church joined together in silent witness to commemorate Juneteenth and demonstrate against racial injustice.
-However, the witness does not end.
-We will come together every other week along Broad Street in Falls Church for the foreseeable future.
-It is critical to sustain our witness, so that others will not forget.
+On June 19, 2020, members of Falls Church Presbyterian, The Falls Church (Episcopal), and Columbia Baptist, along with neighbors and friends, joined together in silent witness to commemorate Juneteenth and demonstrate against racial injustice.
+The witness did not end on that day.
+We continue to gather every other week along Broad Street in Falls Church to sustain awareness of racial injustice toward Black lives and all People of Color.
+Please join us.

 Looking for ways to financially support the fight against racism?